radiojohn/hello-world/README.md

 # hello-world
-Thank you for creating this tutorial, I am finding my way around Since this is a public area (I think) it would make sense to say Hi to anyone who finds this by accident, actually is that really possible?
+Thank you for creating this tutorial, I am finding my way around.

+Since this is a public area (I think) it would make sense to say Hi to anyone who finds this by accident, actually is that really possible?
 I seem to remember viewing someone's readme.md file and wondering why anyone would create such a file .... but Ah-HA I now know their motivation ....